 - The Announcer: Chuck Reilly served as the announcer for the U.S. version; the only other game show he had voiced was, oddly enough, another short-lived series based off a British game — in this case, the syndicated Trump Card (named because it was filmed at Trump's Castle in Atlantic City), an adaptation of Bob's Full House that aired during the 1990-91 season.

 - Who Wants to Be "Who Wants to Be a Millionaire?": The original British run zig-zagged it: both Millionaire and Winning Lines were produced by Celador, and premiered only a year apart.
 Winning Lines does share some stylistic similarities with Millionaire (the dark and futuristic look, and even the same composer).
 At the same time, it subverts the cliches by not being a single player game (only the Wonderwall was, but that's a typical characteristic of a bonus round), and the aforementioned Wonderwall is actually designed to be a Speed Round, averting padding (but the main game, is another story).
 Also, unlike most Millionaire-inspired shows, it was a BBC/National Lottery game show, so giving away a million pounds was out of the question.
-They save that for the lottery.
+They saved that for the lottery.

 - However, in America, the similarities were played straight, and were exacerbated by the higher stakes.
 The average viewer may have considered Winning Lines to be another show trying to cash in on the Millionaire craze, rather than a de facto sister show.

-- Zonk: The British version offered a stay at a bed and breakfast overlooking the Gravelly Hill Interchange in Birmingham (popularly known as Spaghetti Junction) as a prize for getting only one question right on the Wonderwall.
-They weren't kidding, and actually had a prize spiel and everything planned just in case.
+- Zonk: The British version offered a stay at a bed and breakfast overlooking the Gravelly Hill Interchange in Birmingham (popularly known as "Spaghetti Junction") as a prize for getting only one question right on the Wonderwall.
+They weren't kidding, and they even had copy and a video package ready just in case.